princegold37/skyline-tech/table2/README.md

-I did exactly as instructed by skyline during class
+I did exactly as instructed by skyline during class. the table contains informations about my cohort performance